thehowl/claws/README.md

 If you need to go back to normal mode while in Esc mode, simply press Insert or `i`.

+If you want to scroll through the logs, while in Esc mode press the arrow keys, PgUp/PgDown, Home/End.
+Keep in mind that pressing any of these will disable autoscroll, so new elements from the log won't be shown unless you scroll down.

 This is probably what you will need most of the time.
 If you're looking to have more things, [move on](#advanced-usage).

 When you're typing text into the field, you can browse through the history of previous text, even in previous sessions, in a bash-like fashion.